SelaTechIndia/Docker-Workshop/Lab-03/README.md

   $ docker ps
 * Show the stopped containers as well: <br/>
   $ docker ps -a
+* If the container was stoped, delete it and run a new container using: <br/>
 * Execute the terminal (interactive) inside the container using:<br/>
   $ docker exec -it app /bin/bash
 * Inspect the container's filesystem: ("#" sign here indicates that you are inside the container) <br/>